Sign In / Sign Out

 Q: I am from out of town, and I'm concerned about how to go through the format review process long-distance.
 Can you offer any advice?

-A: The original Pass/Fail form must be submitted in person if by the student; however, all other documents are submitted electronically and can be submitted from anywhere.
-Documents should be uploaded to the Graduate College Dropbox link.
+A: Documents should be uploaded in the students iPOS and then once approved, uploaded to ProQuest.
 Please note that the students defense must be scheduled prior to format submission and that the document must be submitted at least ten calendar days prior to the scheduled defense (10-Working Day Calendar).
-The Final Pass Fail form can be emailed from staff or the Chair in the academic unit to Grad-GPS@asu.edu.
-Electronic submission of the final pass/fail form are not accepted from students.
+The Final Pass Fail form is processed electronically and sent to the Graduate College via DocuSign.
+Students can see the status of their document and their defense through their MyASU account.

 Q: Would it be possible for me to meet with a format advisor to have my document checked for any changes that need to be made before I submit for format review?